ppy/osu-wiki/wiki/Glossary/en.md

 ### Beatmapset

-A beatmapset is the collection of beatmaps that are packaged inside the `.osz` file.
+The collection of beatmaps that are packaged inside the `.osz` file.
 These beatmapsets are beatmaps that were created under the same mapper.

 Beatmapsets will always have the same music, sounds (if mapped), and video (if any) or storyboard (if any).
 However, do note that some beatmaps from a beatmapset may specifically contain a certain sounds, background images, or storyboards that are separate from the others.

 ### BeatmapSetID

-A BeatmapSetID is a unique-incrementing-integer given to all uploaded beatmapsets.
+A unique-incrementing-integer given to all uploaded beatmapsets.

 You can use the BeatmapSetID to find a beatmapset using this url: `osu.ppy.sh/beatmapsets/{BeatmapSetID}`